-Nominees standing for election by holders of Class A common stock and Class B common stock voting together as a single class: Kevin C. Daly, Gregory A. Miner, John W. Seazholtz, Joel Slutzky, Thomas L. Thomas and Paul E. Wright.

-[ ] FOR [ ] WITHHOLD AUTHORITY to vote for all nominees listed below

-(Instruction: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided below.)

-Approval of the amendment of the Certificate of Incorporation of Odetics to increase the aggregate number of authorized shares of Class A common stock from 10,000,000 shares to 50,000,000 shares.

-Approval of the amendment to Odetics' 1997 Stock Incentive Plan to increase the number of shares of Class A common stock authorized for issuance by an additional 475,000 shares to 1,805,000 shares.

-4. Approval and ratification of the sale and issuance of an aggregate of 70,126 shares of Class A common stock to the Chief Executive Officer and Chairman of the Board of Odetics at a purchase price of \$14.26 per share, as required by the rules of the Nasdaq National Market.

-Ratification of Ernst & Young LLP as the independent auditors of Odetics for the fiscal year ending March 31, 2002.

-[\] FOR [\] AGAINST [\] ABSTAIN

-MARK HERE FOR ADDRESS CHANGE AND INDICATE NEW ADDRESS MARK HERE IF YOU PLAN TO ATTEND THE MEETING

-Signature: Date: Signature: Date:
+Nominees standing for election by holders of Class A common stock and Class B common stock voting together as a single class: Kevin C. Daly, Gregory A. Miner, John W. Seazholtz, Joel Slutzky, Thomas L. Thomas and Paul E. Wright. [] FOR [] WITHHOLD AUTHORITY to vote for all nominees listed below (Instruction: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided below.)
+2. Approval of the amendment of the Certificate of Incorporation of Odetics to increase the aggregate number of authorized shares of Class A common stock from 10,000,000 shares to 50,000,000 shares. [] FOR [] AGAINST [] ABSTAIN 3.
+Approval of the amendment to Odetics' 1997 Stock Incentive Plan to increase the number of shares of Class A common stock authorized for issuance by an additional 475,000 shares to 1,805,000 shares. [] FOR [] AGAINST [] ABSTAIN 4.
+Approval and ratification of the sale and issuance of an aggregate of 70,126 shares of Class A common stock to the Chief Executive Officer Chairman of the Board of Odetics at a purchase price of \$14.26 per slas required by the rules of the Nasdaq National Market. [] FOR [] AGAINST [] ABSTAIN 5.
+Ratification of Ernst & Young LLP as the independent auditors of Odetics for the fiscal year ending March 31, 2002. [] FOR [] AGAINST [] ABSTAIN HERE FOR ADDRESS CHANGE AND INDICATE NEW ADDRESS [] HERE IF YOU PLAN TO ATTEND THE MEETING [] Signature: Date: Signa Signature: Date: (Thi: s Proxy must be signed exactly as your name appears hereon.
+Executors,